Code-Institute-Submissions/marverMultimedia/README.md

 - Application in charge of the creation, editing and publishing of Events, Login, Registration and Service Subscription

+- Events Manager can be accessed using this [link](https://marverproject.herokuapp.com/eventsmanager/login/)

+    - please note that the registration process is demo only and the Credit Card payment is fictitious, please choose one of the card numbers(Demo) at this [link](https://stripe.com/docs/testing) to register

 #### Events Display

 - Application in charge of Display, Organize ad Share On-Demand video webcasts

+- Events Display can be viewed at this [link](https://marverproject.herokuapp.com/)

 ## Features